automationsaan/hello-world-springboot/README.md

 - Includes a unit test to verify the application context loads.
 - Jenkins pipeline builds, tests, analyzes, and enforces code quality using SonarQube/SonarCloud.
 - Supports local SonarQube/SonarCloud analysis via `sonar-project.properties`.
+- Builds a Docker image for the Spring Boot application.

 ## Setup and Run Locally

 ### Prerequisites
 - Java 21 (JDK)
 - Maven 3.9.9 or later
+- Docker (for containerization)
 - (Optional) SonarQube CLI or SonarScanner for local analysis

 ### Build and Run